-Private fostering means a child under the age of 16 (or 18 if they’re disabled) is being looked after for 28 days or longer by someone who’s not a close relative.
+Private fostering is when a child under the age of 16 (or 18 if they’re disabled) is being looked after for 28 days or longer by someone who is not a close relative.

 Why people choose private fostering

 Here are some of the more common examples:

 - sending children to stay with host families in the UK for school or health care

 - children living with friends because of parental separation or divorce

 - if they study or work at unsociable hours and can’t provide ordinary daycare or after school care

 Tell us about a private fostering arrangement in Bournemouth or Dorset

 People can't always tell when just helping someone out with childcare becomes private fostering so it's best to let us know about it.
 That way we can make sure all the legal requirements are met and offer useful help and support to everyone involved, including:

 - help filling in private fostering application forms